 You can defend yourself against crooks by being aware of the tactics they use, by carefully checking all the investment material they provide, and by investigating their credentials before you act.
-Ultimately, you are responsible for avoiding fraud, just as you are for the other investment decisions you make.
+Ultimately, you are responsible for taking steps to avoid fraud, just as you are for the other investment decisions you make.